-- Our department will work to create an environment which encourages the studentathlete to voluntarily reveal her pregnancy and his or her parenting status, for our institution to provide optimal support for physical and mental health with professional health care.
-The UA Department of Athletics will not require any student-athlete to reveal pregnancy or parenting status to coaches or teammates. - No personnel from the UA Athletic Department will publicly release personally identifiable health information about pregnancy without written, timely authorization from the student-athlete. - Teammates of pregnant student-athletes or UA Department of Athletics personnel may report their concerns to the team physician or to a UA-designated athletic department representative trained in pregnancy and parenting support options.
+Our department will work to create an environment which encourages the Student-Athlete to voluntarily reveal her pregnancy and his or her parenting status, for our institution to provide optimal support for physical and mental health with professional health care.
+The UA Department of Athletics will not require any Student-Athlete to reveal pregnancy or parenting status to coaches or teammates.

+No personnel from the UA Athletic Department will publicly release personally identifiable health information about pregnancy without written, timely authorization from the Student-Athlete.

+Teammates of pregnant student-athletes or UA Department of Athletics personnel may report their concerns to the team physician or to a UA-designated Department of Athletics representative trained in pregnancy and parenting support options.